datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## An ArgoCD application to manage `dp01`

-Finally, we're going to create an ArgoCD application to manage `dp01`.
+Finally, we're going to create an ArgoCD application to manage the virtual appliance `dp01`.
+The YAMLs for `dp01` will be created by its Tekton pipeline in `dp01-ops`.
+Every time this repository is updated, our ArgoCD application will ensure that the latest version of `dp01` is deployed to the cluster.

+Let's have a quick look at our ArgoCD application.

+Issue the following command:

 ```bash
 cat environments/dev/argocd/dp01.yaml
 ```

+which will show its YAML:

 ```yaml
 apiVersion: argoproj.io/v1alpha1